Team

 Kristina Curtis

-PhD, BSc, MSc | Founder
+PhD, BSc, MSc | Managing Director

 Experienced psychologist specialised in leveraging the latest evidence and methods in behaviour change science for optimising uptake and engagement with products, services and campaigns.